lynnfaraday/aresmush.com/tutorials/config/website.md

 You control what appears in the CUSTOM NAV section.

 {% note %}
-If you mess up your custom navigation configuration, you can cause your web portal to not load properly.
+If you mess up your custom navbar, your web portal will not load properly.
+You can restore it to the defaults using the `config/restore website.yml` command in-game.
 When in doubt, [ask for help](/feedback.html).
 {% endnote %}

 The basic format is: